Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 ## Littlehill Grove

 The gang wonders around for a while, and eventually runs into Morrison.
 Morrison managed to escape the feds, with his horse still with him.
 Morrison has his gear, supplies, and a bit of the money.
-The Pistoleros regroup, and head for the closest village.
+The Pistoleros regroup, and head for the closest village, Lazysprings.

 MO "Who's there?"<br>
 G "It's just us, Morrison."<br>